 Yup, you read that right.
 Cows make the list of deadliest creatures because the loveable bovines are responsible for 20 human deaths per year.
 Point out the window the next time you pass a farm to tell your friends that those moo-cows are 20-times deadlier than sharks.

-In the end, Bitsy, Betsy, Mr Ed, Fido and Bambi are all much more dangerous than a shark.
+In the end, Bitsy, Betsy, Mr. Ed, Fido, and Bambi are all much more dangerous than a shark.
 And, of course, heart disease still kills hundreds of thousands of people so you should be more afraid of your diet than a sharp-toothed underwater predator.
-In fact, death by animal accounts for less than 1% of total deaths per year.
+In fact, death by animals accounts for less than 1% of total deaths per year.
 You should be much more worried about your automobile.
 Car accidents kill 33,000 people per year.
 That means your minivan is 33,000-times more deadly than a shark.

 There are 40 different species of shark that frequent the waters of Hawaii.
-Four of them -- -- are quite common.
+Four of them -- the white-tip reef shark, sandbar shark, tiger shark, and Galapagos shark -- are quite common.
 Great white sharks have been spotted in Hawaiian waters but are very rare.
 The most dangerous shark is the tiger while the most aggressive is the Galapagos.
 However, Galapagos sharks aren't usually big enough to cause much damage.

 Three to four Hawaiian swimmers are bitten by sharks per year, but let's put that into perspective -- nearly 10 million people visit Hawaii every year.
 That's a 0.0000004% of being bitten as a tourist, and fatal shark bites are extremely rare.